dcollis92/simon-says/README.md

 ![Simon Says homepage](https://i.imgur.com/hk1zaGQ.png)

-Simon Says (originally titled *Simon*) is a electronic game created by Ralph H. Baer and Howard J. Morrison & distributed/manufactured by Milton Bradley in 1978.[^](https://en.wikipedia.org/wiki/Simon_(game))
+Simon Says (originally titled *Simon*) is a electronic game created by Ralph H. Baer and Howard J. Morrison.
+The game was distributed and manufactured by Milton Bradley in 1978.[^](https://en.wikipedia.org/wiki/Simon_(game))

-The gameplay is memory based. upon starting the game, Simon Says creates a series of tones and lights, asking the user to recreate the sequence.
+The gameplay is memory based.
+Upon starting the game, Simon Says creates a series of tones and lights, asking the user to recreate the sequence.
 If succeeding, the sequence increases in length and complexity.

 ---